DennisSchulmeister/MicroKlavier/research/micropython/midi-in-out/README.md

 Thirdly, even with the Viper code emitter, functions, variables, attributes, methods, ... are still looked up at runtime.
 Calling a non-existing function will thus only be noticed during testing.
-This also means, there is still a dictionarly look-up executed, costing some runtime.
+This also means, there is still a dictionary look-up executed, costing some runtime.

 Fourth, when testing on a breadboard, often times some received bits would flip.
 This always occurs at the end of multiple ones, where the next bit